anilzen/anilzen.github.io/content/post/2023/splitting-spacetime/index.md

 $t(r) = \sqrt{1+r^2}.$
 This construction seems weird and arbitrary when you first encounter it.
 Why would you do something like this?
 Is the surface even spacelike everywhere?
 Why not pick another transformation?

 Many relativists feel that hyperboloidal surfaces are somewhat unnatural, lacking the elegance and simplicity of the Cauchy or characteristic approaches.
-Below, I demonstrate how hyperboloidal surfaces extend the mathematical notion of a sphere or the physical notion of a surface minimizer to relativity, thereby providing a natural splitting of spacetime into space and time.
-At the end of the post, we'll travel to the quantum realm to foam it up a little.
+Below, I demonstrate how hyperboloidal surfaces extend the mathematical notion of a sphere or the physical notion of an extremizer to relativity, thereby providing a natural splitting of spacetime into space and time.
+At the end of the post, we'll speculate on the quantum realm to foam up a little.

 ### Mathematical notion
-_Hyperboloids extend spheres to spacetime._
+_Hyperboloids as analogs of spheres in spacetime._

 ![Hyperboloid](./hyperboloid.png "A spacetime hyperboloid.
 Time's up.")